AMD-93/Swindlr/README.md

 # Swindlr

-Dating app group project for school.
+Dating app group project for school using Vue & Vite.